guillemontecinos/maquinitas/README.md

 * [v0.0.3](https://github.com/montoyamoraga/maquinitas/releases/tag/v0.0.3): Released on Wednesday February 21st 2018, adds notes and Max patches for Roland SH-01A.
 The library is bundled for distribution as Max package.
 * [v0.0.2](https://github.com/montoyamoraga/maquinitas/releases/tag/v0.0.2): Released on Monday February 19th 2018, adds notes and Max patches for Korg Volca Beats and Korg Volca Kick.
 * [v0.0.1](https://github.com/montoyamoraga/maquinitas/releases/tag/v0.0.1): Max patches for Roland TR-505 and Critter and Guitari Septavox, released on Saturday February 17th 2018 at Babycastles, NYC USA for [frequency sweep #2](http://frequencysweep.com/).

+## Artists

+The following artists use maquinitas in their artist practice.

 ## License